Informed refusal

 Informed refusal is where a person has refused a recommended medical treatment based upon an understanding of the facts and implications of not following the treatment.
 Informed refusal is linked to the informed consent process, as a patient has a right to consent, but also may choose to refuse.

-The individual needs to be in possession of the relevant facts as well as of his reasoning faculties, such as not being intellectually disabled or mentally ill and without an impairment of judgment at the time of refusing.
+The individual needs to be in possession of the relevant facts as well as of their reasoning faculties, such as not being intellectually disabled or mentally ill and without an impairment of judgment at the time of refusing.
 Such impairments might include illness, intoxication, drunkenness, using drugs, insufficient sleep, and other health problems.
 In cases where an individual is considered unable to give informed refusal, another person (guardian) may be authorized to give consent on their behalf.

 The concept grew out of and is similar to that of informed consent, but much less commonly used and applied.
 In the United States, it is recognized in certain state laws (in 2006: California, Nevada, Vermont, and Michigan) as well as in various court decisions.